Clarity (Jimmy Eat World album): Composition and lyrics

-Clarity has been described as emo, punk rock, post-hardcore, and pop-punk with elements of chamber pop and electronica.
-The album has been compared with the music of Bedhead.
-Clarity marks the start of Adkins providing lead vocals rather than Linton.
-With the exception of the song "Blister", from this point, Linton only provided backing vocals on some tracks until "Action Needs an Audience" from the album Invented (2010).
-Adkins wrote some of the songs, including "Table for Glasses" and "Goodbye Sky Harbor", for the earlier side project.
+Clarity has been described as emo, pop-punk, and punk rock, with elements of chamber pop and electronica, and has been compared with the music of Bedhead.
+Journalist Dan Ozzi, in his book Sellout: The Major-Label Feeding Frenzy That Swept Punk, Emo, and Hardcore 1994–2007 (2021), wrote that Clarity was a "sweeping epic of an album", which melded dense orchestral writing with quirky rock structures.
+He added that the album was far removed from the sound of the underground emo movement and from what was playing on the radio.
+Unlike previously, where the band did not move beyond their typical guitar-bass-drum setup, Clarity saw the band toy with a variety of other instrumentation, such as bells, cellos, chimes, organs, pianos, temple blocks, triangles, and violins.
+Adkins had been going through a developmental stage as a writing and as a performer, having adopted the frontman role during their live shows.
+Clarity marks the start of Adkins having more lead vocals than Linton.
+With the exception of the song "Blister", from this point onwards, Linton only provided backing vocals on some tracks until "Action Needs an Audience" on their seventh studio album, Invented (2010).
+Previously, Adkins and Linton introduced new material during band practices, but for Clarity, Adkins handled most of the songwriting.
+Some of the tracks, including "Table for Glasses" and "Goodbye Sky Harbor", were intended for the aforementioned side project.
 Susie Katayama assisted Adkins in writing and arranging the string parts for some of the songs.